Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

-\paragraph{Network Architecture} Different network architectures inherently possess varying representation abilities.
-We now evaluate the detection performance when ResNet50 \cite{resnet2016}, ResNet50x64 \cite{clip}, ConvNeXt \cite{convnext}, ViT \cite{vit}, and MiT \cite{mit} are used.
-Specifically, the results for ResNet50x64, ResNet50, and ViT-L can be found in rows \#5, \#9, and \#10 of Table~\ref{tab:ablation}, respectively.
+\paragraph{Network Architecture} Different encoder architectures inherently possess varying representation abilities.
+We now evaluate the detection performance when ResNet50x64 \cite{clip}, ConvNeXt \cite{convnext}, ViT \cite{vit}, and MiT \cite{mit} are used as image encoder.
+Specifically, the results for ResNet50x64, ConvNeXt, ViT and MiT can be found in rows \#11, \#13, \#14, and \#15 of Table~\ref{tab:ablation}, respectively.
 As can be noticed, for the task of synthetic image detection, ResNet-based networks are more suitable than Transformers.
-As a result, we ultimately select ResNet50x64 as our network architecture.
+As a result, we ultimately select ResNet50x64 as our image encoder.
+As for the text encoder, we also experiment with different architectures, such as DistilBERT \cite{DistilBERT} and ALBERT \cite{ALBERT}; however, we cannot observe noticeable performance differences.
+Therefore, we simply adopt Text Transformer \cite{radford2019language} as the text encoder.

+\paragraph{Impact of $\lambda$} We investigate the impact of the loss balancing parameter $\lambda$ on the final results and display the results on the $\mathcal{T}_{wild}$ dataset in Fig.~\ref{fig:lambda}.
+Clearly, if $\lambda$ is too large, it causes the main labels during training to lose prominence, turning the trained encoder into a general semantic extractor.
+Similarly, although subsequent LP can learn features that distinguish between real and synthetic, it still struggles to achieve the expected results.
+Therefore, we ultimately set $\lambda$ to 0.1.

+\paragraph{Impact on Feature Distribution} Fig.~\ref{fig:feat_vis} visualizes the extracted features of a CLIP pre-trained ResNet50 and its two fine-tuned variants under our LASTED: one trained with main labels and the other supplemented with secondary labels.
+The pre-trained model struggles under challenging cross-domain distributions (Danbooru vs. DALLE).
+While main-label fine-tuning yields slight gains, the model still lacks discriminative power, likely from overfitting to training domain (ImageNet vs. ProGAN).
+Introducing secondary labels alleviates this overfitting, enhancing cross-domain feature discrimination.